denuden/Appointment-System/README.md

 @Copyrights 2020 Github Profile -> [denuden](https://github.com/denuden)

-***************** WEB-BASED APPPOINTMENT SYSTEM INSTRUCTIONS****************** PHP Version 7.4.3 local server used : XAMPP
+***************** WEB-BASED APPPOINTMENT SYSTEM INSTRUCTIONS******************

+PHP Version 7.4.3

+local server used : XAMPP

-				!PLEASE READ INSTRUCTIONS ON DOCTORS SIGNIN IN!
+PLEASE READ INSTRUCTIONS ON DOCTORS SIGNIN IN

 *******************************
--- create a database named "appointment_db" in phpMyAdmin -- then import the file "appointment_db.sql" to run the database -- save the folder named "Appointment" inside htdocs folder of your XAMPP
+-- create a database named "appointment_db" in phpMyAdmin

+-- then import the file "appointment_db.sql" to run the database

+-- save the folder named "Appointment" inside htdocs folder of your XAMPP
 *****************
 --The database has pre-data given especially the doctors table since doctors data cannot be changed on the website itself for
 	security purposes